-Pilots, maintenance technicians, air traffic controllers, aeronautics professionals, unmanned aircraft operators — all essential positions as the world continues to connect through the miracle of flight.
+Pilots, maintenance technicians, air traffic controllers, aeronautics professionals, and unmanned aircraft operators are all essential positions as the world continues to connect through the miracle of flight.

-Since its beginning in 1926, Embry-Riddle has been providing the world with aviation personnel, one student at a time.
-A pioneer in aviation education, Embry-Riddle continues to be the most highly regarded institution dedicated to the field.
+Since its beginning in 1926, Embry-Riddle has provided the industry with aviation personnel, one student at a time.
+A pioneer in aviation education, Embry-Riddle is the most highly regarded institution dedicated to the field.

-It is the nation’s largest, oldest, and most comprehensive aeronautical university.
-When you enroll in an aviation-related degree program here, you can be assured that you will study within a curriculum that is at the forefront of the industry’s developments and demands for the future.
+We are the nation’s largest, oldest, and most comprehensive aeronautical university.
+When you enroll in an aviation-related degree program here, you can rest assured you will study a curriculum that is at the forefront of the industry’s developments and demands for the future.

-Embry-Riddle sets the standards for aviation education, is involved with the formulation of national and international policy related to aviation, and remains the nexus of aviation education.
+Embry-Riddle sets the standards for aviation education and is involved with the formation of national and international aviation policy.

 Flight students begin their one-on-one training within their first few days as a student.
 A professional demeanor is demanded from the moment they climb into their “classroom in the sky.”

-Air traffic management students display optimum precision and professionalism and excel in the required post-graduation training provided at the FAA Academy.
+Air Traffic Management students display optimum precision and professionalism and excel in the required post-graduation training at the Federal Aviation Administration (FAA) Academy.

 Every student in an aviation curriculum benefits from hands-on learning in new, expertly maintained aircraft equipped with glass cockpits, labs that replicate the nation’s airspace, state-of-the-art maintenance and avionics repair facilities, and unrivaled aviation simulation centers.

-The passion is palpable.
-You’ll study amid fellow students and faculty who share your affinity for aviation, despite divergent goals.
-You will be among your peers in an atmosphere that fosters success.
+At Embry-Riddle, you’ll study among fellow students and faculty who share your affinity for aviation.
+Our students explore all facets of the industry in an atmosphere that fosters success.

 Regardless of which aspect of flight you’re most interested in, Embry-Riddle offers a degree for you.
-Our diverse programs span associates through doctorate, and are offered in a range of learning environments from on-site at one of two residential campuses, in classrooms near you, and even online.
+Our diverse programs span from associate through doctorate degrees and feature a variety of learning environments, ranging from in classroom to online.

-Embry-Riddle provides programs to accommodate full-time students, working professionals, and military personnel.
+Embry-Riddle accommodates full-time students, working professionals, and military personnel.

-Explore our programs to find one that suits your interests and goals.
+Explore our programs to find which one suits your interests and goals.

 Review our non-credit continuing education offerings at proed.erau.edu.

 Increasing global security threats require additional personnel in aviation security.
-And as unmanned aviation expands, demand for professionals will be on the rise.
+As unmanned aviation expands, demand for professionals is on the rise.
 It’s clear that opportunities abound in the flight industry.

 A degree is an essential steppingstone to reach your aviation-related career goals.
-As the university of aviation/aerospace, Embry-Riddle is positioned to connect you to its network of leading corporate aviation companies, as well as to the major and regional air carriers throughout the world.
+As the premier university of aviation and aerospace, Embry-Riddle is positioned to connect you to our network of leading corporate aviation companies, as well as to air carriers throughout the world.

 85% of U.S. air traffic controllers will be eligible for retirement in the next decade.